sait-wbdv/fall-2022/src/lib/content/assessments/cpnt-260/achievements-1.md

 ### Above and Beyond
 Find one or more HTML and/or CSS technologies not covered in class and demonstrate their use in an HTML page.

-**Requirements**
+**Restrictions**
-You may choose one of the following for your HTML element and/or CSS technology:
+You must choose one of the following for your HTML element and/or CSS technology:
 - Absolute positioning;
 - Embedded iframe;
 - Pseudo-elements;
+- [more here]

 **Instructions**
 1. Create a demo HTML page named `index.html` that clearly shows the usefulness of the elements/properties;